ltiao/ltiao.github.io.nikola/posts/serious-shortcomings-of-n-gram-feature-spaces-in-text-classification.rst

 The Iris flower data set is a very typical test case for many statistical classification techniques.
-An interesting observation is that for an English sentence to be valid, it need not necessarily contain specific words, say, *'was'* or *'good'*, in the same way that for an iris flower to *be an iris flower*, it necessarily has sepal and petal widths and lengths.
+An interesting observation is that for an English sentence to be valid, it need not *necessarily* contain specific words, like *'was'* or *'good'* for example.
+Yet, for an iris flower to *be an iris flower*, it necessarily has sepals and petals with their respective widths and lengths.

 ..
 [1] Halevy, Alon, Peter Norvig, and Fernando Pereira.
 "The unreasonable
        effectiveness of data."
 Intelligent Systems, IEEE 24.2 (2009): 8-12.